mosk-it/tokfmhack/README.md

+The content following this section is in Polish, as it pertains to a script designed for retrieving Polish radio podcasts from TOKFM

 # Stwórz rss z audycji radia Tokfm

 Skrypt służy do stworzenia kanałów rss z audycji rss, w celu odsłuchiwania ich w ulubionym odtwarzaczu.